CC3301/csgo-strat-generator/README.md

     *"perl csgo-strat-gen.pl"*.
   Everything else is untested.

+- The difficulty is passed as an command line argument

 ## Difficulty:
-  There are difficulty levels 1..5, however there is no upper limit.
+  There are difficulty levels 1..6, however there is no upper limit.

   Until the 'highest' difficulty there are new options